-- 1. In the case of students to whom Regulation 5 applies, LAWS 101 is not a prerequisite for LAWS 202-301.
+- In the case of students to whom Regulation 5 applies, LAWS 101 is not a prerequisite for LAWS 202-301.
 In the case of students to whom Regulation 5 does not apply, LAWS 101 is a prerequisite for all 200 and 300-level courses. - 2.
-Where additional prerequisites apply, they are specified in the Schedule. - 3.
-All students intending to enrol in limited entry courses (including students awaiting the outcome of transfer of credit applications) must apply to enrol by the deadline published for limited entry LAWS courses in the Enrolment Handbook and on the School of Law website.
+Where additional prerequisites apply, they are specified in the Schedule. - All students intending to enrol in limited entry courses (including students awaiting the outcome of transfer of credit applications) must apply to enrol by the deadline published for limited entry LAWS courses in the Enrolment Handbook and on the School of Law website. - SU2 indicates a November 2007 course start date.
+See page 446 for a full list of semester indicators and course dates.

-Group A (Compulsory courses)
+Group A: Compulsory courses